pulumi/docs/pulumi-hugo/themes/default/content/blog/using-helm-and-pulumi-to-define-cloud-native-infrastructure-as-code/index.md

 ---
+title: Using Helm and Pulumi to define cloud native infrastructure
-title: "Using Helm and Pulumi to define cloud native infrastructure as code"
+h1: "Using Helm and Pulumi to define cloud native infrastructure as code"
 authors: ["alex-clemmer"]
 tags: ["Kubernetes","Azure"]
 date: "2018-10-31"
-meta_desc: "Pulumi uses a single, consistent programming model to help reduce the complexity in choosing and using the available services from cloud vendors.
-In this post, we run a Pulumi program that manages both Azure and Kubernetes resources and dependencies, and deploys a Node.js Helm chart that references a previously created Kubernetes Secret."
+meta_desc: "In this post, we run a Pulumi program that manages both Azure and Kubernetes resources and dependencies, and deploys a Node.js Helm chart."
 meta_image: "helm-pulumi-deploy.gif"
 ---